 - Minimize the need for unnecessary office meetings and office politics.

 - Saves on travel expenses.
-Team members need not book expensive flights and secure hotel accommodation to attend face-to-face business meetings in far-flung locations.
+Team members need not book expensive flights and secure hotel accommodations to attend face-to-face business meetings in far-flung locations.

 Digital document collaboration makes it easy to control who should have access to what content.
 Access to files, folders, documents can be granted to specific users only as needed.

 5. Easier workflow tracking with digital document collaboration